NumberSigmaTafKsee/LV2-Stk/README.md

 # Then it will be able to make physical modelling graph
 * It is not for perfect realism
 * It is meant for music and so it is approximate and fantasy

+# Faust has better physical modelling
+* It is just Faust is an alien machine intelligence language that is hard to understand